who-blackbird/who-blackbird.github.io/contents/introduction.md

 ## 1. What is long read sequencing?

-The genome of most organisms is too long to be sequencing in a long continuous string.
+The genomes of most organisms are too big to be sequenced in one long continuous string.

 <p align="center">
   <img src="//raw.githubusercontent.com/who-blackbird/who-blackbird.github.io/master/images/intro.genome_sizes.png" alt="img_2" class="inline"/>